prasanths96/Hyperledger-fabric-learning/Readme.md

 	## Run the script to complete process until instantiating of chaincode:

-	- run ". /scripts/cli-script.sh" inside the cli container. (dot)<space> is very important in this command as exports inside the script need to be in the same bash.
+	- run ". /scripts/cli-script.sh" inside the cli container. (dot)<space> is very important in this command as exports env variables inside the script need to be in the same bash.
+If not, usually a new bash instance will be created for each individual scripts that are inside the master script, thereby losing the exported env variables beforehand.

-	## Now, follow the "HLF-multi-layered-network/layout-approval-network/scripts/Mannual-Commands.sh" file
+	## Now, follow the "./layout-approval-network/scripts/Mannual-Commands.sh" file

 	## To stop: